ARTES accepts applications for a number of awards each year, including:

 10. ARTES reserves the right to make no award if none of the entries is considered worthy.

-11. The closing date for entries is midday on 15th February each year.
-Submissions that have not arrived by that date cannot be accepted.
+11. The closing date for entries is 31st January each year.
+Essays received after this date will not be considered.

-13. Any queries should be sent to email@example.com
+13. Any queries should be directed to firstname.lastname@example.org

-Thanks to the generous support of art dealers Coll & Cortés, ARTES, in collaboration with the British-Spanish Society, awards a number of scholarships each year to students working on any aspect of Spanish, Portuguese or Latin American visual culture before 1800.
-The deadline for all applications is 15th February each year and the Scholarship Committee usually informs successful applicants by 15th March.
-Scholarship winners are normally required to attend an awards ceremony at the Spanish Embassy in London in May.
+Thanks to the generous support of CEEH (Centro de Estudios Europa Hispánica), ARTES, awards a number of scholarships each year to students working on any aspect of Spanish visual culture before 1900.
+The deadline for all applications is 31st January each year and the Scholarship Committee usually informs successful applicants by 1st March.
+Scholarship winners are normally invited to an awards ceremony at the ARTES AGM in June.
 Please read the guidelines for each scholarship, as well as the general guidelines below.

-Final year undergraduates and postgraduate students registered for a full or part-time degree course at a UK university may apply for up to £1000 towards the costs of travel to Spain, Portugal or Latin America for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).
+Final year undergraduates and postgraduate students registered for a full or part-time degree course at a UK university may apply for up to £1000 towards the costs of travel to Spain for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).

 ARTES offers one scholarship each year to a student registered for a full- or part-time doctoral degree at a UK university.
 The scholarship is intended to contribute towards the costs of tuition, living and/or research, and therefore students with full funding are not eligible.

-Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they were or are registered for doctoral study at a university in Spain, Portugal or Latin America.
+Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they are that they were or are registered for doctoral study at a university in Spain.

 Scholarship application guidelines.

-- In all cases applications should be made in English as a single MS Word or PDF file and sent to firstname.lastname@example.org.
-References for students from Spain, Portugal or Latin America may, however, be sent in Spanish or Portuguese.
+- In all cases applications should be made in English as a single MS Word or PDF file and sent to email@example.com.
+References for students from Spain may, however, be sent in Spanish.
 Applicants should not expect acknowledgement of receipt.